tylerthomasallen/docs/src/pages/links/setup.md

     - Make sure the `Branch key` in your app ([Setup your app](#dialog-code)) matches the `Branch key` in your deep link ([View deep link data](#view-deep-link-data))
     - Make sure you have not disabled deep linking ([Re-enable universal linking](/pages/apps/ios/#re-enable-universal-linking))
     - Make sure you meet the requirements for [Supported platforms](#supported-platforms)
+    - Make sure the link the user is click on matches your `link domain` from the [Branch Dashboard](https://dashboard.branch.io/link-settings)

 - #### View deep link data
     - Add `?debug=1` to the end of your deep link